Damping-Diffusion-Noise Interactions in the Stochastic Camassa-Holm Equation: Background, main results and remarks

-To end the background review, we list two important notions: the notion of pathwise classical solution to \eqref{Cauchy problem-Ito} and the notion of an evolution system of measures.
+In this section we list two important notions: the notion of pathwise classical solution to \eqref{Cauchy problem-Ito} and the notion of an evolution system of measures, and make the precise assumptions on noise coefficients.

-To begin with, we present the following definition of a pathwise classical solution to \eqref{Cauchy problem-Ito}: \begin{defin} Let $u_0$ be an $H^s(\K)$-valued $\mathcal{F}_{0}$-measurable random variable with $s>3/2$. \begin{enumerate}[leftmargin=*] \item A local pathwise classical solution to \eqref{Cauchy problem-Ito} is a pair $(u,\tau)$, where $\tau$ is a stopping time satisfying $\p(\tau>0)=1$ and $(u(t))_{t\in[0,\tau)}$ is an $\mathcal{F}_t$-progressively measurable such that
+To begin with, we present the following definition of a pathwise classical solution to \eqref{Cauchy problem-Ito}: \begin{definition} Let $u_0$ be an $H^s(\K)$-valued $\mathcal{F}_{0}$-measurable random variable with $s>3/2$. \begin{enumerate} \item A local pathwise classical solution to \eqref{Cauchy problem-Ito} is a pair $(u,\tau)$, where $\tau$ is a stopping time satisfying $\p(\tau>0)=1$ and $(u(t))_{t\in[0,\tau)}$ is $\mathcal{F}_t$-progressively measurable such that

 and the following equation holds in $C^1(\K)$:

 \item Additionally, a local solution $(u,\tau^*)$ is called maximal if $\tau^*>0$ almost surely and

 If $\tau^*=\infty$ almost surely, then such a solution is called global. \end{enumerate}